 The smartphone continues to put itself forward as a serious form of gaming device and Asus is back with the second generation of it Republic of Gamers handset.
 Here’s everything there is to know about the Asus ROG Phone 2, including the price and how to buy one - or read our review to find out what we think of the phone.

 The gaming smartphone market is a competitive one, not only amongst Chinese manufacturers trying to cash in on the popularity of mobile eSports titles like PUBG Mobile, but well-established brands like Razer and Asus too.
 The ROG Phone 2 takes what worked well on the original and makes various improvements, too - read our ROG Phone comparison to find out how we think the two phones stack up against each other.

-When will the Asus ROG Phone 2 be released?
+Is the Asus ROG Phone 2 out now?

 If you want to upgrade right now, take a look at our selection of the best gaming phones for inspiration.

 How much will the ROG Phone 2 cost?

 As expected, the ROG Phone 2 comes in at €899 and $899 in the US making it the same price as the first model.
 However, the UK price jumped up £30 to £829.

 That's for the regular model.
 If you want to jump up to the Ultimate, which gets you 1TB of storage, a matte black finish, and faster 2Gbps connectivity, it'll cost you €1199/£899 - there's no US price as of yet.

 The UK is also getting the cheaper Strix model - previously China-only - which drops down to just 8GB RAM and 128GB storage (from 12GB/512GB in the standard, a.k.a.
 Elite, model).
 This costs just £699, which is great value.